remydagostino/elm-seed/README.md

 - [ ] Proper error reporting for failed builds
 - [ ] Incremental compilation for JS resources
 - [ ] Only rebuild elm when source changes
-- [ ] Add support for middlware to be added to express server (best way?)
+- [x] Add support for additional routes to be added to express server
 - [ ] Add support for compiling and serving static assets
 - [x] Add support for autoprefixed and compressed css
 - [ ] Command line tool with project scaffolding